Choosing a selective school

 Applicants can choose up to three selective high schools and must list these in order of preference.

 Where students qualify for entry to two or three schools they will get an offer only to the highest listed school for which they qualify.
-Therefore it is important to list the first choice school at the top.
+Therefore it is important to list the preferred school at the top.

 An applicant lists three schools in the following order: